 Enrollment.
 Students on research assistantships must be full-time students.
 The minimum enrollment for full-time graduate status is 9 hours in the regular semester and at least 6 hours in the summer term.

 Students on assistantships must matriculate every semester or the assistantship will be temporarily suspended until the next semester of matriculation.
 All doctoral students upon acceptance into GSBS will be employed as a research assistant funded either by the GSBS or the department.
 Any exceptions to this policy must be approved by the Dean.
 The research assistantship will be funded by the GSBS for 2 years followed by a 50/50 split between the GSBS and the department/PI for the remaining 3 years.
 Any funding past the 5th year for a doctoral student, will be the responsibility of the department/PI.
 For continuation of the research assistantship from year to year, the student must be in good academic standing and making satisfactory progress toward a degree.

 Fee Waivers.
-Students must be appointed before the 12th class day of the fall or spring semester (4th class day of the summer term) as a benefits eligible research assistant with employment of at least one-half time to be eligible for fee waivers.
-Fee waiver forms must be completed EVERY semester and submitted to the Bursar's office for processing.
-The student must be employed for 4 1⁄2 months in a semester to qualify for the waivers.
-If the student leaves early or does not meet the 4 1⁄2 month criteria, the fee waivers will be revoked and the student will be required to pay the balance due.
+Students must be appointed before the 12^{th} class day of the fall or spring semester (4th class day of the summer term) as a benefits eligible research assistant with employment of at least one-half time to be eligible for fee waivers.
+The student must be employed for 4 $\frac{1}{2}$ months in a semester to qualify for the waivers.
+If the student leaves early or does not meet the 4 $\frac{1}{2}$ month criteria, the fee waivers will be revoked and the student will be required to pay the balance due.
+GSBS Students that are employed as Research Assistants that are also taking TTU course will not be eligible for fee waivers for the TTU Tuition and fees.
+Fee waivers are only guaranteed for GSBS courses.
+Add statement regarding dual programs (only GSBS qualifies).